List of current non-sovereign Asian monarchs: Bangladesh

+India

 Indonesia

 Present information regarding governmental recognition of traditional monarchs in Indonesia is inadequate.
 In some instances below, pre-colonial polities have been restored, and the royal titles of their leaders have been nominally confirmed.
+For example, in province of Maluku there are 545 kings who have the power to govern their respective areas at the village (negeri) level, while some others still have the status of hamlets (dusun) of the village but have their own king.
 In other cases, the government has refused to revive monarchies that had been abolished during the earliest years of the republic.
 Despite the historical suppression of these dynasties, a large number have retained their culture, identity, and their status within their own communities.
 Royal titles are still widely used, bestowed in formal enthronement ceremonies conducted without formal recognition from Jakarta.

 In recent years, the number of dynasties receiving recognition as nominal cultural authorities has steadily increased.
 However, because it remains unclear as to which monarchies have not yet been recognised, the list below will contain all extant Indonesian dynasties on which there is information available.
 Monarchs that have explicitly been denied recognition are listed under pretenders.
 The Sultan of Yogyakarta and the Duke of Pakualaman are listed separately due to the constitutional nature of their position.